He commands what only He can do — and the command is the means by which He does it.

 The command and the gift arrive together.

 Now read this slowly.
 God speaks to the spiritually dead: "Believe."
 The sinner cannot believe.
 His heart has no neural pathway for submission.
-His will is curved inward — every Augustinian scholar for sixteen centuries has used the same phrase, incurvatus in se, bent in on itself.
+His will is curved inward — the theologians' old phrase for it is incurvatus in se, the self bent in on itself.
 And yet God speaks — through preaching, through Scripture, through the Christian who loves him enough to keep showing up — because His speaking is the means by which faith is born.
 The command to believe does not prove human ability.
 It creates it.

 If you understand this about language, you already understand what Scripture teaches about faith as a gift.
 You just haven't applied it yet.